anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Beware of false knowledge; it is more dangerous than ignorance.
+Quote: A good decision is based on knowledge and not on numbers.

-By: Bernard Shaw
+By: Plato